-The precalculus courses Math 3, Precalculus, and AMS 3, Precalculus for the Social Sciences, focus on the manipulation and interpretation of functions, including linear, quadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions.
+The precalculus courses Math 3, Precalculus, and AM 3, Precalculus for the Social Sciences, focus on the manipulation and interpretation of functions, including linear, quadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions.
 Math 3 is designed to prepare students for calculus, while AMS 3 emphasizes mathematical modeling of problems in the social sciences.

 Who should—or shouldn’t—take precalculus?